 This integration allows for a plethora of novel use cases:

-- Trading Bitcoin directly on decentralized exchanges on the Internet Computer, without requiring any third-party custody of the assets.
+- Trading Bitcoin: trade Bitcoin directly on decentralized exchanges on the Internet Computer, without requiring any third-party custody of the assets.

-- Using Bitcoin to buy tokens in a decentralization sale when an SNS-powered DAO decentralizes a service on the IC.
+- Decentralization swap: using Bitcoin to buy tokens in a decentralization swap when an SNS-powered DAO decentralizes a service on the IC.

 These are only a few examples of how one can use the Bitcoin integration feature.
 Your imagination is the only limit to the endless range of possibilities being opened up by this feature.
 This documentation explains how to use this feature in your own dApps.
 Please also note that the Bitcoin integration API is a low-level API that operates on the level of UTXOs and Bitcoin transactions and is non-trivial to use.

 After the Bitcoin mainnet release (general availability release) of the Bitcoin feature, a Chain Key Bitcoin (ckBTC) canister will be made available.
 The ckBTC canister will provide on-chain bitcoin on the IC, which looks and feels like wrapped bitcoin but has a much stronger underlying trust model because of its decentralized architecture and using threshold ECDSA instead of bridges.

 We envision that many people will prefer to use ckBTC instead of our native integration for their projects because of some distinct advantages:

 - Easier to integrate: instead of using the low-level Bitcoin integration API, one can simply access the ckBTC ledger like any other ledger on the Internet Computer.
 The ckBTC ledger will adhere to the ICRC-1 token standard for fungible tokens.